VladaAlek/Django_17_06_24_really_good/README.md

 ## CRUD Functionality
  - Create - submitting new bibliographical units [submitting new bibliographical units](./static/images/new_biblio_unit_submitted.png)
+ - Read - user can see not only the list of books, but each individual book
+ - Update - user can update individual reviews
+ - Delete - user can delete individual reviews

 ## Technologies Used
  -  *Frontend:* HTML, CSS, JS, Bootstrap